commerce-docs/devdocs-archive/README.md

 # Adobe Commerce Developer Documentation

-Welcome!
-This site contains the latest Adobe Commerce and Magento Open Source developer documentation for ongoing releases of both products.
-For additional information, see our [Contribution Guide](https://github.com/magento/devdocs/blob/master/.github/CONTRIBUTING.md).
+This branch contains the latest 2.3 Adobe Commerce and Magento Open Source developer documentation archived.
+The website is available at <https://commerce-docs.github.io/devdocs-archive/2.3/>.
 > **Important update**
 >
 > Adobe Commerce and Magento Open Source 2.4.x documentation has been migrated to Adobe sites.
 See our new landing pages to access the most current information.